DevrexLabs/devrexlabs.github.io/docs/sql-storage/index.md

 ---
 ## {{page.title}}

-The default storage provider uses the file system to store {"*.journal and *.snapshot"} files.
+The default storage provider uses the file system to store .journal and .snapshot files.
 Release 0.5.0 introduces support for alternative storage provider modules.
 The sql storage module is a available as a separate download.

 Using Sql Storage allows you to benefit from all the reliability and maintainability features of an RDBMS.
 Also, the journal can be examined/manipulated using regular SQL.
 The provider creates a single table named CommandJournal with the following columns:

 Name | Description
 -----|------------